apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/SHOW TABLE CREATION.md

             1) If db_name is not specified, the current default db is used.
             2) If you use LIKE, it will match the table creation task with table_name_wild in the table name
         2. The meaning of each column
+            1) Database: the name of the database
-            1) Table: the name of the table to be created
+            2) Table: the name of the table to be created
-            2) Status: the creation status of the table, `success`/`fail`.
+            3) Status: the creation status of the table, `success`/`fail`.
-            3）CreateTime: the time to perform the task of creating the table
+            4) CreateTime: the time to perform the task of creating the table
-            4) Error Msg: Error message of the failed table creation, or empty if it succeeds.
+            5) Error Msg: Error message of the failed table creation, or empty if it succeeds.

 ## example